Andrejkf/solution_advanced_lane_finding/report_template.md

     source_img_pts = [trs, brs, tls, bls]
     destination_pts= [trd, brd, tld, bld]
 ```
-Then direct and inverse perspective transform was
+Then direct and inverse perspective transform was computed using cv2.getPerspectiveTransform() .

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: